anentropic/ocaml-spectrum/README.md

 It's inspired by the examples given in ["Format Unraveled"](https://hal.archives-ouvertes.fr/hal-01503081/file/format-unraveled.pdf#page=11), a paper by Richard Bonichon & Pierre Weis, which also explains the cleverness behind OCaml's highly type-safe format string system.

+Many features are borrowed from those found in [chalk.js](https://github.com/chalk/chalk)

 ### Goals

 - Simple and ergonomic formatting of strings, especially where multiple styles are applied to same line.